ijc35-coder/2025-chang/_projects/MassageGunDissection.md

 \tau = \frac{P}{\omega} = \frac{25}{188.5} = 0.133\ \text{N·m}
 $$

-Using a pair of calipers, the top section of the massage gun was removed and the peak-to-peak displacement of the output ball was measured to be $5\ \text{mm}$.
-This corresponds to an eccentric radius of:
+The top section of the massage gun was removed and using calipers the peak-to-peak displacement of the output ball was measured to be $5\ \text{mm}$.
+This corresponds to a radius of:
 $$
 r = \frac{5}{2} = 2.5\ \text{mm} = 0.0025\ \text{m}
 $$

-Assuming a mechanical efficiency of $\eta = 0.9$, the force generated at the output is estimated as:
+Assuming an efficiency of $\eta = 0.9$, the force generated at the output is estimated as:
 $$
 F = \frac{\eta \tau}{r} = \frac{0.9 \times 0.133}{0.0025} = 47.88\ \text{N}
 $$